Know the signs of common thyroid disorders like underactive and overactive thyroids and thyroid cancer.

 The thyroid, a butterfly-shaped organ at the front of your throat, produces hormones that regulate body functions like your heart rate, body weight and cholesterol.

-“Most thyroid disorder cases can be successfully managed with treatment,” says Dr. Madiha Alvi, an endocrinologist at Geisinger Medical Center.
+“Most thyroid disorder cases can be successfully managed with treatment,” says Madiha Alvi, MD, an endocrinologist at Geisinger.
 “In fact, knowing the key symptoms can help you to catch cancer early.”

 What is the difference between an underactive thyroid and an overactive thyroid?